|

 Furthermore, I agree with your

-theory that the "uglier, the more original".
-While Ms.
+theory that "the uglier the drawing is, the more original

 Pearson's copy is drawn in the manner of the ORIGINAL PUZZLE, it is